mantidproject/mantid/docs/source/fitting/index.rst

 .. raw :: html

-    <blockquote>This is technical documentation relating to fitting capabilities in Mantid.
+    <intro>This is technical documentation relating to fitting capabilities in Mantid.
 The fitting
     process is separated into two choices; the function and the minimizer.
 The function is how you think the data should be represented, the minimizer takes the combination of data and function and finds the best fit.